 That’s the first item ticked off your baby hospital bag checklist, but what else needs to go inside your changing bag?
 Here are our top ten baby basics to pack with you for when your due date comes around.

-What to Put Inside Your Baby Hospital Bag?
+What to Put Inside Your Hospital Baby Changing Bag?

 1) Comfortable Maternity Clothing

 Loose t-shirts and leggings will be your best friend during labour.
-Having a baby can be very painful, so unrestrictive clothing is a must in your baby hospital bag.
+Having a baby can understandably be very painful and uncomfortable, so unrestrictive clothing is a must in your baby hospital bag.
 That includes comfy underwear – bring at least three sets of maternity briefs and nursing bras.

-Unless you’re the luckiest mum-to-be in the world with a fast labour, you’ll normally stay in hospital for at least one day and night.
-Pack two sets of comfortable pyjamas or a loose nightie for your maternity stay.
+Unless you’re the luckiest mum-to-be in the world with a fast labour, your new arrival will normally mean staying in hospital for at least one day or night.
+Pack two sets of comfortable pyjamas or a loose nightie in your baby changing bag to take for your hospital stay.

-Hospital gowns can be itchy and sometimes a little more revealing than you’d like.
-It’s a good idea to also bring your softest dressing gown in your baby hospital bag.
+Hospital gowns can be itchy and sometimes a little more revealing than you’d like, so it’s a good idea to bring your softest dressing gown in your baby hospital bag.
 You can also avoid cold feet by packing slippers or slipper socks in your maternity hospital bag for those inevitable nightly trips to the toilet.